sean-levvel/aws-sa-associate-saac02/README.md

     - CMK can be used for encrypted and decrypt for only up to 4kb of data
 - Data Encryption Key (DEKs)
     - Generate Data Key works on larger than 4kb
     - plaintext version first and ciphertext version
     - discard the plaintext one
 - Exam PowerUp
     - CMK's are isolated to a region and never leave.
     - They also never leave the KMS service
-    - AWS managed CMK's or Customer Managed CMK's
+    - AWS managed CMK or Customer Managed CMK's
         - Customer Much more configurable
-    - support key rotation - it cant be disabled every 1095 days (3 years)
+    - support key rotation - it can't be disabled every 1095 days (3 years)
     - CMK's backing key and previous backing keys - aliases
         - per region - alias no keys are globally
         - key policies - CMK has a IAM / Principal
         - action KMS
-        - identies can manage a key, also may not be able ot use a key
+        - identities can manage a key, also may not be able to use a key

 ## KMS Demo
 * using kms on CLI
     -
         ```
             aws kms encrypt \
             --key-id alias/catrobot \
             --plaintext "path to file" \
             --output text \
             --query CipherTextBlob \
             --profile iamadmin-general | base64 \
             --decode > not_battleplans.enc
         ```

     -
         ```
             aws kms decrypt \
             --ciphertext-blob fileb://not_battleplans.enc \
             --output text \